Royal United Services Institute: Recognition

+RUSI has received wide recognition for its contributions to defence and security research.
+Over the years, it has been awarded and shortlisted for numerous honours by respected publications and institutions.

 In 2008 and 2020, RUSI was named Think Tank of the Year by Prospect magazine.

 In 2008 and 2011 the magazine named RUSI "Foreign Policy Think Tank of the Year", and in 2018, RUSI was short-listed in the Economic and Financial as well as the International Affairs categories.

+In 2022, RUSI received the Foreign Affairs Award in Prospect's Think Tank Awards.

+As of 2025, it belongs to the top 10 of the most cited think tanks across the world.

 Governance

-RUSI gets its funding from individual members as well as corporate members, which includes major corporations from numerous countries.
+RUSI gets its funding from individual members as well as corporate members and revenue from publications and research contracts.
+Major contributors include the U.S. Department of State, the UK Foreign, Commonwealth & Development Office, the European Commission and BAE Systems.

 RUSI is governed by a council comprising vice-presidents, trustees and an advisory Council.
 Members serve for a three-year term.